 If you’re looking for even more power, then the 98″ big bore is the way to go.
 It can be paired with stock cams and heads, but you would get the most out of it if you raise the compression up a bit and get the proper cams to handle it.

 Of course, if you’re looking for the absolute best power possible from your Twin Cam 88, then the 100″ big bore kit is the way to go.
 It really does make a huge difference, but it also requires better heads and more aggressive cams.

 Now, most people go with the 98″ big bore kit, because it makes the most sense financially, and the difference between it and the 100″ is not that significant.
 The 98″ provides a good base to move up from, even with stock compression.

 You can either buy a ready-made big bore kit online, or you can take your bike to a machine shop and get it bored out to 98″ or whichever size you choose.
 Boring the cylinders at a machine shop is usually cheaper and the machinist will be able to get the pistons true to size, which is important.

-As for potential power gains, a big bore kit should add 40% to 50% more power to your Twin Cam 88.
+As for potential power gains, a big bore kit should add 30% to 50% more power to your Twin Cam 88 depending on displacement size.

 Stage 4: Headwork & High Compression Pistons

 The next best thing you can do for your Twin Cam 88 is to get some headwork done and install high-compression pistons.
 Increasing the compression will let you take full advantage of more aggressive cams and the big bore kit, but it does make things a lot more complicated.